Use the quicklinks below to jump to the desired section regarding transport in and around Ban Phe.

 Regular buses depart for Ban Phe from Bangkok’s Ekkamai (Eastern) Terminal every 1.5 hours from 07:00 to 17:00 for 155 baht and the ride takes three to five hours, depending on traffic.
 In Ban Phe these buses park at Nuan Thip Pier, where you can jump straight on a ferry to Ko Samet.
 The buses return to Bangkok every two hours from 05:00 to 18:00.

-Hourly minibuses run between Bangkok’s Victory Monument and Ban Phe from 07:00 to 18:00 for 200 baht.
+Hourly minibuses also run between Bangkok’s Ekkamai Station and Ban Phe from 07:00 to 18:00 for 200 baht.
 A few different companies have English signs and ticket desks near the ferry piers, including one at Nuan Thip Pier.
-It’s also possible to take a minibus from Bangkok’s Ekkamai Station, Morchit Station or Victory Monument to Rayong, where the last songthaew to Ban Phe departs at 18:00.
+It’s also possible to take a minibus from Bangkok’s Ekkamai Station or Morchit (Northern) Station to Rayong, where the last songthaew to Ban Phe departs at 18:00.

 Minibus tickets for other regional destinations can also be purchased at Nuan Thip Pier and Phe Pier.
 Fares include: